 I have always been very motivated to discover new cultures and countries, and I believe that the best way to do this would be through volunteering because while you are able to discover a new country and a new culture, you also follow a purpose to work together with people.
+BY GUILHERME DA SILVA PERES From Brazil to Iceland

 I work at Alþjóðleg Ungmennaskipti (AUS ICYE Iceland), an international voluntary organization which provides volunteering programmes in Europe and around the world.
 There are two kinds of volunteering programmes in which young people between 18 and 30 can take part: the European Solidarity Corps, which is entirely funded by the European Union, and the ICYE programme.
 But my project is a campaign against racism here in Iceland.
 This same project is happening simultaneously in other countries, all organized and directed by ICYE.